rebelsky/csc207c/_labs/generics.md

 The [reading on generics](../readings/generics.html) shows how we build a generic search method.
 You'll find that code in the repository.

 a.
-Read through `SearchExperiment.java` and predict what the output will be.
+Read through `SearchExperiments.java` and predict what the output will be.
+Record your predications on your whiteboard or piece of paper.

 b.
 Compile and run `SearchExperiment.java` to see what the output is.